-

 Professor Laurent has delivered more than 350 invited lectures at international venues.

-OFFICE Division of Cardiology
+PERSONAL DATA OFFICE Division of Cardiology

 Severance Cardiovascular Hospital